Stratio/cassandra-lucene-index/README.rst

                         min_longitude:-3.999278,
                         max_longitude:-3.378550} ] },
         query  : {type:"phrase", field:"body", value:"big data gives organizations", slop:1},
         sort   : {fields: [ {field:"time", reverse:true} ] }
     }' limit 100;

-Alternatively, you can restrict the query to retrieve tweets that are within a specific distance from a geographical position:
+Alternatively, you can restrict the search to retrieve tweets that are within a specific distance from a geographical position:

 .. code-block:: sql